One of the best ways to help kids manage

 What If My Child Skips a Dose of Quick-Relief Medicine?

-work immediately to handle the symptoms of asthma flare-ups when they happen.
-These
+immediately to handle the symptoms of asthma flare-ups when they happen.
+These medicines

-medicines often are inhaled directly into the lungs.
-Within minutes, they open up
+often are inhaled directly into the lungs.
+Within minutes, they open up the airways

 Not taking quick-relief medicines (also called rescue or fast-acting medicines)

 during an asthma flare-up can be very harmful.
 A child might not be able to take a